KatVolkova/reading-club/README.md

 Join us page includes the simple sign up form for those who want to be a part of the readers community and benefit from the various events.

 ## Design

+## Wireframes

+Balsamic was used to create wireframes for both desctop and mobile.
+Please note these wireframes represent the very first draft of the website.
+Quite a number of features have been changed/removed/added

 ### Colour Scheme